SAFETY TIPS FOR HOLIDAY TRAVEL: WHAT YOU NEED TO KNOW (2025 UPDATE)

 Choose your flights wisely

-Especially at smaller airports, the later in the day you fly the greater the risk of having a flight delayed or canceled.
-Very often planes servicing small airports go back-and-forth to larger hubs, and if something disrupts the process, everything gets messed up.
+The later in the day you fly the greater the risk of having a flight delayed or canceled.
+This effect is more pronounced at small airports in Northern Tier states around the holidays.

 What to do if your flight is canceled